-By virtue of the equality $\eqref{eq:5.1}$, together with the structure of the effective solution, we can find a cancellation near the boundary w.r.t. outward normal direction, which further provides us with a desired smallness.
-For the sake of the convenience, we recall the expression of $J_2$, as well as the notation $\eqref{notation:4.2}$, and denote it by
+\begin{proof} By virtue of the equality $\eqref{eq:5.1}$, together with the structure of the effective solution, we can find a cancellation near the boundary with respect to outward normal direction, which further provides us with the desired smallness.
+For the sake of the convenience, we recall the expression of $J_2$, as well as, the convention in $\eqref{notation:4.2}$, and denote it by

-and we complete the whole arguments by three steps, according to the similarity of the computations.
+We complete the whole arguments by three steps, according to the similarity of the computations.

 \textbf{Step 1}.
 We start from the term $\frac{\partial J_{21}}{\partial t}$, and it follows from the equality $\eqref{eq:5.1}$ that

 By noting the fact that $|\nabla\psi_{\varepsilon}|\lesssim \varepsilon^{-1}$ (see Lemma $\ref{lemma:cut-off}$), there holds